varunsridharan/blog.svarun.dev/pi-hole.md

 ---

 # How to install?
-Primarily [Pi-Hole] was designed on [RaspberryPi] but then, later on, it got support for almost every Linux. this can also be deployed on cloud server provides like [Digitalocean],[Vultr] .etc
+Primarily [Pi-Hole] was designed for [RaspberryPi].
+Soon it was extended to almost every Linux distribution.
+It can be deployed on any cloud server provider like [Digitalocean], [Vultr], etc.

 | Distribution | Architecture |
 | --- | --- |